terotests/evg/CI.md

 - Verify the `NPM_TOKEN` secret is correctly set
 - Check if the token has expired or been revoked
+- **Classic tokens no longer work** - You must use Granular Access Tokens (see Step 3)
+- For Granular tokens, ensure:
-- Ensure the token has **Automation** type permissions
+  - Token has **Read and write** permissions
+  - Token is scoped to the `evg` package (or all packages)
+  - **Bypass 2FA for automation** is enabled (if you have 2FA)
+  - Token has not expired (max 90 days for write tokens)

 ### Publish Failed: 403 Forbidden

 - Verify you have publishing rights to the `evg` package on NPM
-- Check if 2FA is required and the token type supports it
+- Check if 2FA is required and **Bypass 2FA for automation** is enabled on your token
+- For Granular tokens, verify the token has write access to the specific package

+### Token Expired

+Granular Access Tokens have a maximum expiration of 90 days for write permissions.
+Set a calendar reminder to:
+1. Generate a new token before expiration
+2. Update the `NPM_TOKEN` secret in GitHub

 ### Version Not Detected as Changed